khadizaliza/tools-manufaturer-client/README.md

-# Getting Started with Create React App
+# Computer Tools Manufaturer Web-site

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was create with bootstrapped, html, css, react, javascript, firebase, mongodb.It is a computer tools manufaturer website.
+Live link:['']

 ## Available Scripts